 #2.
 Look for scholarships in the country where you want to study.

-- Find and apply for many scholarship as possible because more scholarship you apply there are more chances to win.
+Find and apply for many scholarships as possible because the more scholarships you apply there are more chances to win.

 #3.
 Ask about specific programs or scholarships for subjects in your school.